WCBROW01/MARIE/README.md

 An emulator and assembler for the MARIE toy ISA (Instruction Set Architecture), found in the book *Essentials of Computer Organization and Architecture* by Linda Null and Julia Lobur.
 (ISBN-13: 978-1284123036, ISBN-10: 1284123030)

-As it currently stands, the emulator is mostly complete, but the assembler is not.
-However, they are both in a usable enough state to run any of the example programs you might see in the book.

 ## Building

 ### Using the makefile